samulipo/samulipo.github.io/index.md

 (w/ Jaakko Kuorikoski)

 ### Updates
+- Our self-nudging article is getting some attention in media: <a href="http://docs.unigrafia.fi/yliopisto-lehti_naytenumero/#/article/16/page/1-1" target="_blank">Yliopisto-lehti</a>, <a href="https://thedecisionlab.com/insights/innovation/giving-people-the-tools-to-nudge-themselves/" target="_blank">The Decision Lab</a>, <a href="https://www.today.com/health/what-self-nudging-simple-trick-make-healthier-choices-t184571" target="_blank">NBC Today</a>
 - How can philosophers make use of (simulation) models?
 Together with Emrah Aydinonat and Petri Ylikoski (Synthese, forthcoming 2020), I argue that e.g. in social epistemology (of science), models should be understood as argumentative devices, and their epistemic status be evaluated accordingly.
 - "Self-nudging and the citizen choice architect" accepted for publication in Behavioural Public Policy.
 After more than three years on the drawing board, happy to share results from this collaboration with Prof. Ralph Hertwig.
 (1/2020)
 - Check out our poster from EPSA2019: Reijula & Kuorikoski: <a href="/assets/reijula_kuorikoski_poster_2019_09_08.pdf" target="_blank">Modeling collaborative division of cognitive labor</a>.
 (9/2019)